v0id-user/littlelemon-drf-meta-final-graded/README.md

 # Final Project Django API

-This is a Django API for the Little Lemon restaurant.
+This is my implementation of the Project Requirements for the final Little Lemon API project using Django Rest Framework (DRF) as part of the APIs course from Meta.

 # Project Requirements